The safety net for the building and construction industry.

-Patricia joined Incolink as General Manager Member Wellbeing & Support Services team in 2015.
-Patricia has crucial executive and board level expertise in large NGO and NFP organisations with particular skills in business and administration process development, implementation and continuous improvement; member-based organisations and implementing innovative wellbeing initiatives.
+Patricia leads Incolink’s members services.
+She has crucial executive and board level expertise in large NGO and NFP organisations with particular skills in business and administration process development, implementation and continuous improvement; member-based organisations and implementing innovative wellbeing initiatives.

 Executive General Manager, Operations